leger-labs/leger/backend/0-executive-summary.md

 For successful implementation, special attention should be paid to:

-1. **Authentication Integration**: Mapping Cloudflare Access identities to internal account records
+1. **Authentication Integration**: Implementing JWT validation for Cloudflare Access with proper caching to minimize overhead
-2. **Authorization Logic**: Implementing robust access control at the application level
+2. **Authorization Logic**: Using middleware-based access controls with role verification before business logic execution
-3. **Versioning System**: Implementing explicit versioning code without database triggers
+3. **Versioning System**: Implementing explicit versioning with transaction-based operations and proper rollback handling
-4. **Subscription Controls**: Maintaining feature access based on subscription status
+4. **Subscription Controls**: Creating helper functions to verify feature access based on subscription status
-5. **Resource Provisioning**: Automating the creation and management of per-tenant resources
+5. **Resource Provisioning**: Utilizing background queues for non-blocking resource provisioning operations
-6. **Worker Size Optimization**: Ensuring the Worker stays within size limits through code splitting and optimizations
+6. **Worker Size Optimization**: Employing code splitting and tree shaking to keep the Worker bundle within size limits
+7. **Error Handling**: Implementing consistent error response formats with appropriate status codes and error messages
+8. **Edge Caching**: Strategically caching responses to improve performance while maintaining data consistency

-By carefully implementing the business logic with these considerations in mind, Leger will provide a powerful, efficient platform for managing OpenWebUI deployments.
+By carefully implementing the business logic with these considerations in mind, Leger will provide a powerful, efficient platform for managing OpenWebUI deployments with minimal operational overhead.